 They can also help you vet influencers, which is more important than ever, keeping in mind that anyone can say anything at any time.

-3) Use a platform like Meltwater: An end-to-end management platform, Meltwater not only helps you find influencers, it also helps manage and measure your campaigns too.
+3) Use an influencer marketing platform: An end-to-end social influencer management platform not only help you find influencers but also help you manage and measure your campaigns too.
+Find influencers with Klear today!

 Why Micro-Influencers Can Be a PR Boost